LiuYuancheng/Power_Grid_Simulation_System/README.md

 #### PLC and Remote Control Circuit Breaker Design

-For simulate the Controllable Circuit Breaker in the power grid system and use the PLC simulation program to control them please refer to this article: [Use PLC to Remote Control Circuit Breaker in Power Digital Twin System](https://www.linkedin.com/pulse/use-plc-remote-control-circuit-breaker-power-system-yuancheng-liu-7ljxc/?trackingId=LfYvE61DTZS0RA0vqM5n8Q%3D%3D)
+The circuit breakers play a crucial role in managing the connection and disconnection of various power generation sources, transmission lines, and distribution networks, ensuring safe and efficient grid operations.
+The PLC and Remote Control Circuit Breaker design simulates the automated control of circuit breakers throughout the power grid system.
+Utilizing a PLC simulation program, it enables the remote control of circuit breakers, allowing operators to manage the grid effectively via SCADA systems.

 The system design diagram is shown below:

 ![](doc/img/rm_08.png)

-The 23 remote-controlled circuit breakers(closer) include:
+For a detailed overview of how PLCs are used to control circuit breakers remotely, refer to this article:: [Use PLC to Remote Control Circuit Breaker in Power Digital Twin System](https://www.linkedin.com/pulse/use-plc-remote-control-circuit-breaker-power-system-yuancheng-liu-7ljxc/?trackingId=LfYvE61DTZS0RA0vqM5n8Q%3D%3D)

+The system is designed to control 23 remote circuit breakers across the power grid's generation, transmission, and distribution systems.
+The diagram below illustrates the layout of these circuit breakers:

 **Power Generation System**

+16 Circuit Breakers: Manage the flow of power from solar panels, wind turbines, and natural gas generators.
+Breakers control connections between power generation units, energy storage, and step-up transformers.
+The detail is shown below:

 | Idx  | Breaker ID (Physical World / HMI) | Breaker Linked Source                       | Breaker Linked Destination                 |
 | ---- | --------------------------------- | ------------------------------------------- | ------------------------------------------ |